LBNL-ETA/haxall-based-fault-correction/zat-sp/README.md

 ![alt_text](images/image4.png "image_tooltip")

-Sample supply airTerminalUnit equip, with generalizedSpReadFunc
+Figure 4: Sample supply airTerminalUnit equip, with generalizedSpReadFunc

 Functions that can be used as generalizedSpReadFunc must meet the following requirements: